9 Scoring Rules

 Analogously to classification losses, a survival loss \(L: \mathcal{P}\times \mathbb{R}_{>0}\times \{0,1\}\rightarrow \bar{\mathbb{R}}\) is proper if for any distributions \(p_Y, p\) in \(\mathcal{P}\), and for any random variables \(Y \sim p_Y\), and \(C\) t.v.i. \(\mathbb{R}_{>0}\); with \(T := \min(Y,C)\) and \(\Delta := \mathbb{I}(T=Y)\); it holds that, \(\mathbb{E}[L(p_Y, T, \Delta)] \leq \mathbb{E}[L(p, T, \Delta)]\).
 The loss is strictly proper if, in addition, \(p = p_Y\) uniquely minimizes the loss.
 A survival loss is referred to as outcome-independent (strictly) proper if it is only (strictly) proper when \(C\) and \(Y\) are independent.

-The Integrated Graf Score (IGS) was introduced by Graf (Graf and Schumacher 1995; Graf et al. 1999) as an analogue to the integrated brier score (IBS) in regression.
-It is likely the commonly used scoring rule in survival analysis, possibly due to its intuitive interpretation.
+The Integrated Survival Brier Score (ISBS) was introduced by Graf (Graf and Schumacher 1995; Graf et al. 1999) as an analogue to the integrated brier score in regression.
+It is likely the most commonly used scoring rule in survival analysis, possibly due to its intuitive interpretation.

 The loss is defined by